-D/3 or below in Maths GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY This subject will be an opportunity to re-take your GCSE Maths if you didn't get a grade C/4 first time.
+3 or below in Maths GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY This subject will be an opportunity to retake your GCSE Maths if you didn't get a pass grade first time.
 At BHASVIC we have an excellent track record working with students to achieve this important qualification.
 We offer a fresh start, in a new, more mature environment than school, where we will support you in getting to where you need to be.
-The subject will teach everything at Foundation level where the maximum grade achievable is a C/5.
-IS THIS COURSE RIGHT FOR ME Though all students who don't have a grade C/4 at Maths GCSE are required to take this subject, you will have the full support of the BHASVIC Maths department behind you.
+The subject will teach everything at Foundation level.
+IS THIS COURSE RIGHT FOR ME Though all students who don't have a grade 4 at Maths GCSE are required to take this subject, you will have the full support of the BHASVIC Maths department behind you.
 Lessons will be engaging, and will focus on getting you to where you need to be to succeed.
-You may even decide that you want to aim higher and strive for a C/5 (or higher!), in which case we will be with you every step of the way.
-WHERE NEXT C/4 in Maths is a minimum requirement for most jobs and Higher Education courses.
+You may even decide that you want to aim higher and strive for a 5 (or higher!), in which case we will be with you every step of the way.
+WHERE NEXT A pass grade in Maths is a minimum requirement for most jobs and Higher Education courses.